 Our Early Childhood Educators value lifelong learning and commit themselves to engaging in continuous professional learning to enhance their practice.
-The Group Care Staff meet, at a minimum, bi-annually for professional learning opportunities and each program team meets on a weekly basis to review how their program implementation is meeting the children's needs.
+Our child care teams meet, at a minimum, bi-annually for professional learning opportunities and each program team meets on a weekly basis to review how their program implementation is meeting the children's needs.

-Staff continually take advantage of workshops, courses and other opportunities in order to upgrade their skills and develop new areas of expertise.
-Internal Module Trainings have been developed to support employees in their professional development and can serve to complement their personal Continuous Professional Learning Plan as required by the College of ECE's.
+Employees continually take advantage of workshops, courses and other opportunities in order to upgrade their skills and develop new areas of expertise.
+Internal trainings have been developed to support employees in their professional development and can serve to complement their personal Continuous Professional Learning Plan as required by the College of ECEs.
 Our team is very committed to the welfare and development of children, and is always available for consultation, information, and resources.

 As per the regulations set forth in the Child Care and Early Years Act, we must document and review our strategies, to ensure that we are meeting the needs of the children and families within our care.

 To meet this requirement, we will:

-- Develop and circulate an annual parent survey, to all parents whose children are enrolled in our program. - Registered Early Childhood Educators will provide feedback to parent/guardians at teacher meetings held twice per year. - Bi-annually at Program Team meetings, strategies will be reviewed and documented by the program teams.
+- Develop and circulate regular parent surveys, to all parents/guardians whose children are enrolled in our program. - Registered Early Childhood Educators will provide feedback to parent/guardians through various mechanisms such as inperson or virtual meetings, written communication, etc. - Bi-annually at Program Team meetings, strategies will be reviewed and documented by the program teams.

-All employees, supply staff, students and volunteers are expected to review the program statement prior to interacting with the children and implement the approaches set out in the statement.
+All employees, supply employees, students and volunteers are expected to review the program statement prior to interacting with the children and implement the approaches set out in the statement.
 All employees will review the Program Statement annually and at any time when the program statement is modified.